 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Signet Select on June 7, 2011 in paperback and has 419 pages.
+This urban fantasy is a paperback edition that was published by Signet Select on June 7, 2011 and has 419 pages.

 Fifth in the Cassandra Palmer urban-fantasy series about Cassie Palmer, the unexpected heiress to the position as Pythia, the ultimate arbiter in the supernatural world.
 Brought up at a trash vampire’s court, all the other vamps look down upon this…this human.
 Well Cassie changes all that in Hunt the Moon!

 Even as we run from one catastrophe and shift to another, you can’t help but laugh in between.
 I do enjoy how well Cassie understands how vampires operate and how well she has them dazed and confused — poor Marco, he’s turned into such a sweetheart.

 It cracked me up when Jonas and the Circle’s PR department were so concerned about Cassie’s dating Mircea that they think if she appears to be dating several different “species” it will look better.
 So they send up a mage…talk about smooth…NOT.
 I can’t believe he asked for his chocolates back!

 Then there’s the sudden burst of information — don’ch’a just love it when the bad guys feel the need to spill? — where we learn the backstory on everything that’s happened so far!

 The ladies in one of my book groups at GoodReads got me hooked on paying attention to interesting quotes.
 Some of my favorites from Hunt the Moon are:

 “I keep hitting escape, but I’m still here.”